foleyb25/AllThingsGreat-Writer/README.md

 We indulge in locker room talk and walk on the hot coals of twisted humor.
 Covering sports, achievements, history, entertainment, and topics that make up of greatness - with our own unique tone behind it.

-This is a place where, unapologetically, guys can be dudes and girls can be chicks.

 This is the All Things Great experience.

 ## Application